Anikor/TG_PazniculGrupei_Bot/README.md

 You should see your page.

 ### 3. Install & Authenticate ngrok
-1. Download ngrok for Windows: https://ngrok.com/download
+1. Download ngrok for Windows: https://ngrok.com/download or better through Chocolatey  `choco install ngrok -y` then run `ngrok http 80`

 2. Unzip `ngrok.exe` to, e.g., `C:\tools\ngrok\`
 3. Sign up at https://dashboard.ngrok.com/signup and copy your **authtoken** from “Get Started”
 4. In PowerShell: